 A cryptocurrency is a digital asset designed to work as a medium of exchange using cryptography to secure its transactions and control the creation of additional units of the currency.

-Bitcoin and its derivatives use decentralized control related to the use of blockchain transaction database in the role of a distributed ledger.
-Decentralization means that the system is peer-to-peer — all transactions take place without an intermediary, between users directly.
+Bitcoin and its derivatives use decentralized control employing the blockchain transaction database as a distributed ledger.
+Decentralization means that the system is peer-to-peer – all transactions take place without an intermediary, between users directly.

 Cryptocurrencies are mostly pseudonymous – their owners are not explicitly identified.
 Each balance is simply associated with an address and its public-private key pair.
 The money "belongs" to anyone who has the private key and can sign transactions with it.

 There are cryptocurrencies that aim for the true anonymity.
-Amongst them are Monero and Zcash.
+Amongst them are Dash, Monero, and Zcash.